ouiamerehouni-lang/ChainML-Guard/README.md

 MetaMask configured on the Ganache network (RPC: http://127.0.0.1:7545).

 2. Clone the Repository
-Bash

 git clone https://github.com/ouiamerehouni-lang/ChainML-Guard.git

 cd ChainML-Guard

-3. Launch the Application with Docker
+4. Launch the Application with Docker
 Run the following two commands in your terminal:

 Build the image:

-Bash
 docker build -t chainml-guard .

 Run the container:

-Bash
 docker run -p 5000:5000 chainml-guard

 4. Access the Interface

 Open your web browser and navigate to the following address: http://localhost:5000